Rita Abrahamsen (UOttawa), Michael Williams (UOttawa)

 Right Worlds: Think Tanks, Ideas, and the Struggle Over Conservative Visions of World Order

 Professors Rita Abrahamsen and Michael Williams of the University of Ottawa received an SSHRC Insight Grant to further pursue studies over global conservatism.
-As a part of the Global Right project affiliated with the Centre of International Policy Studies (CIPS), Professors Abrahamsen and William will further study a facet of newly-evolving conservatism and right-wing power.
+As a part of the Global Right project affiliated with CIPS, Professors Abrahamsen and William will further study a facet of newly-evolving conservatism and right-wing power.

 SSHRC Partnership Grant